Rich Text Editor / Document Model / Blocks / Bullet Lists

 Asterisk Asterisk.
 Unicode code point 0x002A.

-The following code snippet shows how to use the values in this enum:
+The following code snippet shows how to use the values in this enumeration:

 Using Common Bullet Chars